 Tom and Jerry also talked and sang occasionally in the original shorts.

-Paranoia Fuel: Barring Robyn's father, literally every adult character in the movie, even the ones who seem nice at first, turns out to be a villain.
+Paranoia Fuel: Barring Robyn's father, almost every adult character in the movie, even the ones who seem nice at first, turns out to be a villain.
+The only exception being Robyn's father.

 The Scrappy: All of the new characters created for this movie; Pugsy, Frankie, Aunt Figg, Lickboot, Captain Kiddie, Squawk, Dr. Applecheeks... and especially Robyn Starling, the girl that Tom and Jerry help to find her lost father, and the one responsible for making Tom and Jerry stay Out of Focus and making the movie being about Tom & Jerry In-Name-Only.
 The few that aren't universally reviled (Lickboot, Applecheeks to name a few) are only liked because of YouTube Poopremixes and memes.